ballisticfox/KSP-64k/README.md

 # KSP - 64k
-This repository is a collection of my 64k textures that utilize my custom fork of Koperniucs which you can download here: https://github.com/ballisticfox/Kopernicus/releases
+This repository is a collection of my 64k textures that utilize my custom fork of Kopernicus which you can download here: https://github.com/ballisticfox/Kopernicus/releases